Tahsintok/scrappinggithubdatawithselenium/README.md

 ## Usage

 this module can login github with automation.Firstly,it should written username and password on Userinfo file.
-You can extract the username of following Users with this module, and showing the that information after executing the modul.
+You can extract the username of following Users with this module, and showing that information after executing the modul.